Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/index.md

 <img src="/assets/posts/dataworld.jpg" width="200"><br>

-We are excited to announce a partnership with Data World to disseminate open data for nonprofit research.
+We are excited to announce a partnership with Data World
+<br> to disseminate open data assets.

 <br>
 <br>